genicam/harvesters/README.rst

 Toolbar
 *******

 Most of Harvester GUI's features can be used through its toolbox.
 In this section, we describe each button's functionality and how to use it.
+Regarding shortcut keys, replace ``Ctrl`` with ``Command`` on macOS.

 ====================
 Selecting a CTI file